karabayse/edabit/README.md

 * Find the index of a given item
 * Reverse a string recursively
 * Difference between the largest and smallest integers in an array
 * Extract properties from an object
+* Calculate the determinant of a 2 x 2 matrix